 While there’s no definitive answer as to where, how, or why this description truly began, it’s clear that the cocktail originally meant any blend of specific alcohol along with the other ingredients mentioned.
 Today, of course, classic cocktails span far across the globe and can feature an endless myriad of ingredients.

-The Best Classic Cocktails to Make!
+The Best Classic Cocktail Recipes to Make!

 There are several classic cocktails, but here are a few of our favorites to make!
 First, you must have some bar tools!
-Here are our 10 must-have tools for every home bartender.

 How to Make a Manhattan